 East Iceland is an area of many charms.
-But it´s an area that has not reached the same fame as the south-east or the north of Iceland.
+But it’s an area that has not reached the same fame as the south-east or the north.

-Here are 10 reasons why you should make East Iceland a destination on its own and stop by if you are on your way around Iceland.
+Here are 10 reasons why you should make Austurland (east part of Iceland) a destination on its own and stop by if you are on your way around the country.

-The narrow fiords and valleys surrounded by high mountains make for a stunning view any time of the year.
-It is scenery you don´t want to miss out on.
-Drive around, have a picnic and enjoy.
+The narrow fjords and valleys surrounded by high mountains make for a stunning view at any time of the year.
+It is the scenery you don’t want to miss out on.
+Drive around, have a picnic, and enjoy.